|Dean's Institutional Fellowship (Half Tuition Waiver)|

 - This fellowship is to be used only for classes in the student’s field of study as determined by the Department Chairperson.

-- This fellowship cannot be awarded in conjunction with the President's Fellowship, Campus Life Fellowship, Buddha's Light Fellowship, Lotus Scholarship, IBEF Scholarship, or UWest Scholarship.
-A student must return the fellowship fund if other scholarship money is received.
+- This fellowship cannot be awarded in conjunction with President’s Fellowship, IBEF, UWest Scholarship, Buddha’s Light Fellowship or Lotus Scholarships.
+Student must return the fellowship fund if other scholarship money is received.

 - A fellowship recipient may become disqualified after the award is made if his or her enrollment status changes during the term of award in which case the student must return the fellowship fund received.